-The Edifier TWS1 are the earbuds to get if you’re on a budget and value audio quality.
-These earbuds stream audio over aptX for high-quality listening on Android devices and they’re one of few earbuds to support Qualcomm True Wireless Stereo Plus, which enables more stable connectivity over the standards True Wireless Stereo technology.
-They’re not without their faults: build quality is cheap and the case uses microUSB for charging, but if corners must be cut, these are ones I can do without.
+It’s hard to find something that sounds good when you’re on a tight budget and value audio quality, but the Edifier TWS1 are some of the best cheap earbuds around.
+These buds support aptX for high-quality listening on Android devices, and they’re among the few earbuds to support Qualcomm TrueWireless Stereo Plus, for a stable wireless connection.
+The TWS1 isn’t without its faults: build quality is cheap and the case uses microUSB for charging, but if corners must be cut, these are ones I can do without.

 Who should get the Edifier TWS1?

-The earbuds have received an IPX5 rating, meaning they’re certified to withstand all the sweat and water sprays your workouts can throw at them.
+The earbuds have an IPX5 rating, meaning they’re certified to withstand all the sweat and water sprays your workouts can throw at them.
 As long as you avoid complete submersion, water damage should be a non-issue.
-The company forewent a dust-resistance certification, but I had no trouble using them while indoor rock climbing with chalky hands.
+The company forewent a dust-resistance certification, but I have no trouble using them while indoor rock climbing with chalky hands.